Hopes dim for Sharp amid Japan's TV industry sunset

 HON HAI HELP?

 In March it agreed to buy a 46.48 percent stake in Sharp's LCD plant in Sakai in western Japan.
-Much of the company's losses stem from the underutilised facility.
+Much of the company's losses stem from the underutilized facility.

 Hon Hai also agreed to purchase new Sharp shares worth 66.9 billion yen, giving it an 11 percent stake in the Japanese company.
 Hon Hai has yet to stump up the money for that deal, in which it agreed to pay 550 yen for each new share.

-Sharp's president, Takashi Okuda, had said on Thursday that Hon Hai would honour the deal at the agreed price.
+Sharp's president, Takashi Okuda, had said on Thursday that Hon Hai would honor the deal at the agreed price.

 In June, when Sharp's shares were trading above 400 yen, Hon Hai Chairman Terry Gou told an annual general meeting the firm was in talks with Sharp about increasing its stake.
 Local media later reported that Hon Hai hoped to seek a board membership in Sharp.